eigentaylor/eigentaylor.github.io/_posts/2026-01-19-practicalapproval.md

 In approval, the Palin-first and Begich-second voters could have simply approved both Republicans, expressing their sincere preferences simultaneously and not conditionally.
 No need to worry that ranking the less electable candidate *first* might eliminate your viable second choice.
 Since a large majority of the Peltola-first voters preferred Begich to Palin, as well, it's very likely that Begich would have won in Approval voting, earning second-choice support from both Palin-first voters and Peltola-first voters.

+### A sign of things to come

+It's often claimed that Condorcet failures are rare in IRV elections.
+Little blips that should be ignored.
+But this is actually a much more fundamental issue with the basic structure of IRV itself.

+The primary mechanism by which this happens is called the "Center Squeeze".
+When a moderate and acceptable candidate (like Begich) is sandwiched between two more extreme option, the more extreme options can "squeeze out" the moderate option in first place votes, leading to an early elimination of the moderate candidate, even if that moderate would beat both extremes in head-to-head match-ups.
+The system is too short-sighted and does not properly utilize the information it's actually collecting from voters.

+It should also be mentioned that, with ballot exhaustion, the winner might not even be ranked on a majority of ballots (as Peltola was not).
+This is how IRV achieves its so-called "majority".
+If all candidates a voter ranked are eliminated, their ballot is thrown out and has no say in the rest of the process.
+The promise of majority rule in IRV is at best a misleading claim made from ignorance, and at worst a blatant lie.
+Take [this San Francisco IRV election](https://ranked.vote/report/us/ca/sfo/2024/11/supervisor-d11){:target="_blank"} where the winner was only ranked on 37.2% of the total ballots cast.
+That is not majority rule in any meaningful sense.
+It is entirely artificial.

+But [a report by Atkinson, Foley, and Ganz](https://illinoislawreview.org/wp-content/uploads/2024/11/Atkinson-Foley-Ganz.pdf) suggests that this problem would be far worse in bimodal swing states like Arizona, Nevada, and Georgia, where the electorate is deeply divided.
+But also in states like South Carolina, Mississippi, Alabama, and Delaware.
+The distance between where the IRV winners and Condorcet winners lie is significantly larger in these states.
+In the report, Alaska actually appears to be, relatively speaking, one of the better states (near the middle of the distribution).
+If Alaska has already had a Condorcet failure with IRV, then it seems like this may be a sign of what could happen far more frequently if IRV is adopted in more places, rather than an isolated, rare event.

+> "While it has been offered as a solution to polarization, our results show that IRV cannot be expected to effectively lead to representative outcomes relative to other election systems.
+Reformers concerned with polarization should look to other ranked-choice methods.
+As shown in our simulations, a Condorcet electoral method will tend to elect candidates much closer to the state’s median and mean voter, especially for highly polarized states with bimodal electorates." -(Atkinson, Foley, Ganz 2024)

+Also in the report,

+> "As we will see, the center squeeze is generally more severe in the states with more polarized partisanship distributions." -(Atkinson, Foley, Ganz 2024)

+IRV may actually *exacerbate* polarized outcomes, rather than mitigate them, and Condorcet failures may be far more common in the most politically relevant swing states.
+The simulations done in the report had Condorcet failures in approximately **40% of all elections**.

+It seems only reasonable that *if* we must adopt a ranked method (which I am not convinced that we should), we should at least choose one that satisfies the Condorcet criterion.
+Otherwise, the system is not internally consistent, which erodes (if not destroys) public confidence and trust in the method, setting back the electoral reform movement as a whole.
+If the electorate becomes disillusioned with IRV, are they going to be willing to try another method?

+This makes choosing a robust method *imperative*.
+The idea that we can pick a "transitional", flawed method like IRV, and then "fix it later" is a dangerous gamble that may backfire spectacularly.
+If we wish to have trust in our elections and democracy, and have the reform method stick, we **must** have a method that is internally consistent.

 ### Why not Condorcet?

 The clear fix if we want to keep ranking candidates is to employ a Condorcet method instead.
 There are many to choose from, such as Minimax, Schulze, or Copeland.
 All of these methods will always elect the Condorcet winner if one exists, thus satisfying internal consistency (at least when one exists).